sharma6754/Demo/README.md

 git add filename (tab button as shortcut) git add . (for adding all untracked files/unmodified changes) git commit -m"some meaningfull message"

+git push origin main        (command to send the made changes to remote repo from local repo)
+         remote branch-name